lazy-eggplant/vs.templ/docs/faq.md

 ## Why not [handlebars](https://handlebarsjs.com/) or [mustache](https://mustache.github.io/)?

 This class of templating solutions cannot understand XML.
-As such, the resulting generation will not ensure something syntactically correct is generated.
+As such, the resulting generation will not ensure the syntactical correctness of its own generation.

 ## Then why not `react` with an XML writer?

-That is a fine option, and you will be able to leverage the flexibility of a full JavaScript runtime.
+That is a fine option, and you would be able to leverage the flexibility of a full JavaScript runtime.
-Well, its bloat as well, you cannot really avoid that.
+Well, its bloat as well, once cannot have their cake and eat it too.
-On a modern system, the final release build of `vs.templ` as a shared `vs.templ` is less than 300kB.
+On a modern system, the final release build of `vs.templ` as a shared library is less than 300kB.
-If you need an embeddable solution for your pipelines, and you are already using `pugixml`, the cost of integrating `vs.templ` is virtually none.
+If you need an embeddable solution for your pipelines, and you are already using `pugixml`, the cost of integrating `vs.templ` is virtually zero.
-Any other solution is going to be much more expensive.
+Any other solution would be steeper.

-Even when used standalone, `vs.templ` shines: a fully static wasm/wasi build (so `libc`, `libc++`, `pugixml` and any other dependency bundled) is less 7MB.
+Even when used standalone, `vs.templ` shines: a fully static wasm/wasi build (so `libc`, `libc++`, `pugixml` and any other dependency bundled, basically a worst case scenario) is less 7MB.

 ## Is there a SAX implementation?